Chuck Norris: Bring On the Pain: Reception

 Damian Chiappara of APPSPY gave it a score of 4/5 stating: "The game has a wicked sense of humour and a ton of references that Chuck Norris fans will love.
 The visuals themselves are very smooth and look great, but the game also features a fun camera function to post your face onto the enemy trooper's body...
 Chuck Norris: Bring on the Pain, is a tongue in cheek tribute to the legend himself while maintaining some solid side-scrolling beat 'em up gameplay."

 Andrew Williams of Know Your Mobile wrote: "The game is great fun purely from a gameplay perspective, with its frequent seamless mini game interludes offering a break from the action.
 However, the humour of Chuck Norris: Bring on the Pain is a huge part of the game's appeal."

-Meghann Myers of PCWORLD wrote: "Chuck Norris: Bring on the Pain is not only uncomplicated to play but perfectly ridiculous in its campiness.
+Meghann Myers of PC World wrote: "Chuck Norris: Bring on the Pain is not only uncomplicated to play but perfectly ridiculous in its campiness.
 At $1, the game is cheap, fun, and an extraordinary time-waster.
 Money well spent for the Chuck Norris enthusiast, or anyone looking for a good laugh."